 Most recently Cathy did seven years as Planning and Communication Manager at Plant Health Australia, providing high quality strategic communication support to the not-for-profit company that coordinates plant biosecurity in Australia.
-This job cemented her reputation as an effective strategic communicator among governments and plant industries.
+This job cemented her reputation as an effective strategic communicator among governments, plant industries and national organisations.

 Cathy studied psychology, sociology and biology at university, specialising in cognitive psychology—how humans perceive, learn and come to understand—topping her Honours year.
 She put this knowledge to good effect when she won a scholarship to do science communication research for a doctorate at the ANU.
-Her project investigated how parents learn, think and decide about childhood immunisation, and the thesis received high commendations from both markers.
+Her project, the first PhD in the discipline at ANU, investigated how parents learn, think and decide about childhood immunisation, and the thesis received high commendations from both markers.

 Cathy is a member of the Canberra Society of Editors.